microsoft/LoRA/README.md

  # pip install git+https://github.com/microsoft/LoRA
  ```

  2. You can choose to adapt some layers by replacing them with counterparts implemented in `loralib`.
-We only support `nn.Linear` for now.
+We only support `nn.Linear`, `nn.Embedding`, and `nn.Conv2d` for now.
 We also support a `MergedLinear` for cases where a single `nn.Linear` represents more than one layers, such as in some implementations of the attention `qkv` projection (see Additional Notes for more).
  ```
  # ===== Before =====
  # layer = nn.Linear(in_features, out_features)